What is the Spirit of Joy Meaning | Bringing God into your Situations

 If you have decisively learned how to fix your gaze on the invisible things, your joy will be temporal and carnal.
 Carnal happiness is temporal while spiritual joy is eternal.
 If it must last at all, then it must be spiritual.

 Abraham was one of the Patriarchs that practiced spiritual Joy.
 God gave him a promise that he was going to give birth to a child but the promise refused to be fulfilled until after 25 years.

-The challenging thing was that Abraham and Sarah were growing old, the possibilities of giving birth were drastically reducing.
-Abraham looked away from the physical to fix His gaze on the spiritual, that was why He remained joyful.
+The challenging thing was that Abraham and Sarah were growing old, and the possibilities of giving birth were drastically reducing.
+Abraham looked away from the physical to fix His gaze on the spiritual, which was why He remained joyful.
 Taking your gaze from the physical to look into the spiritual is how to live joyfully.